A stable infinity-category of Lagrangian cobordisms: oo -category of Lagrangian cobordisms

 \end{proposition}

 \begin{proof} We will write $\sP'$ for the result of time reparametrizing $\sP$ so that it lies inside of $M\times T^*(0,2)$.
-Without loss of generality, we may assume that $\sP'$ admits a non-characterisric cut at time $t_0 = 1$.
+Without loss of generality, we may assume that $\sP'$ admits a non-characteristic cut at time $t_0 = 1$.

 Let us return to the proof of the preceding proposition, and in particular the graph brane

 Consider the Lagrangian $2$-cobordism represented by the translated brane